-Galactic Dust Extinction Service: Program Interface
+Galactic Dust Reddening and Extinction: Program Interface

-The following shows a typical query:
+The following shows a typical query,

 Input Parameters